Redirect traffic to the apex or www. subdomain

 What's the difference between the root domain and the www. subdomain?

-Before we dive into the details about the benefits of redirecting your root domain to your www. subdomain, let’s start with some basics to learn more about what these terms mean.
+Before we get into the benefits of redirecting your root domain to your www. subdomain, let's cover the basics.

 A root domain, also known as the apex domain or naked domain, is the main part of your URL.
 For example, redirect.pizza is our root domain.
 Any URL containing a subdomain, such as www.redirect.pizza or https://status.redirect.pizza are not considered domain apexes.